confluentinc/ksql/docs/developer-guide/ksqldb-clients/java-client.md

 Query properties can be passed as an optional second argument.
 See the [client API reference](TODO) for more.

+By default, push queries return results starting from the beginning of the stream or table.
+To instead start from the end and only receive newly arriving rows, set the property `auto.offset.reset` to `latest`.

 ### Asynchronous Usage ###

 To consume records in an asynchronous fashion, first create a Reactive Streams subscriber to receive query result rows: